-All license holders in Classification One shall issue a signed contract, along with a complete plot or diagram showing the location of visible damage, active or previous infestation and an outline of the work to be carried out on each job performed for the prevention, control or eradication of termites and other structural pests, including soil pre-treatments and letters of clearance.
-Said contracts must guarantee the performance of work for a period of not less than one year and clearly state, on the face of the contract, the name of chemical used if repairs of damage are included or if the license holder's liability is limited to re-treatment only for the control of termites under the guarantee.
+Said contracts must guarantee the performance of work for a period of not less than one year and clearly state, on the face of the contract, the name and EPA Registration number of the chemical used, if repairs of damage are included or if the license holder's liability is limited to re-treatment only for the control of termites under the guarantee.
 License holders must submit a legible copy of all contracts to the Plant Board for review prior to their issuance.
 When issuing a letter of clearance on a building that is already under a current contract by the license holder writing the letter of clearance, for a real estate transaction, a new contract, including diagram, shall be issued in the name of the new buyer, guaranteeing the performance of work for one year from the date the letter of clearance is issued.
 The new contract requirement shall not apply in cases where the letter of clearance is issued on buildings already under contract, that are being refinanced, provided the license holder holding the contract issues the letter of clearance.
-Letters of clearance, written on buildings under contract by the operator, must show the original date of treatment.
+Letters of clearance, written on buildings under contract by the license holder operator, must show the original date of treatment.

-The number of contracts providing a re-treatment only guarantee for the control of termites that a license holder may issue per fiscal year (July 1 to June 30) shall not exceed 20% of the number of buildings for which the license holder reported and paid reporting fees during the previous fiscal year (July 1to June 30).
+The number of contracts, providing a re-treatment only guarantee, for the control of termites that a license holder may issue per fiscal year (July 1 to June 30) shall not exceed 20% of the number of buildings for which the license holder reported and paid reporting fees during the previous fiscal year (July 1to June 30).

-Renewals.
+Renewals:

-Each time a contract is renewed the operator shall assume responsibility for bringing substandard conditions in the building under contract up to standards, except on prior approved substandard buildings.
+Each time a contract is renewed the license holder operator shall assume responsibility for bringing substandard conditions in the building under contract up to standards, except on prior approved substandard buildings.
 This shall also apply to all new additions to the building unless the license holder shows in bold print, on the renewal notice, that the renewal does not cover new additions to the building.
 When a license holder elects not to renew a viable contract, the owner must be notified by return receipt requested certified mail, at least 30 days prior to the contract expiration date, of the intent not to renew the contract.
-Notification by the operator of non-renewal does not apply when the contract is terminated for non-payment of the renewal fee, or canceled by the consumer, provided the consumer was notified a renewal fee was due.
+Notification by the license holder operator of non-renewal does not apply when the contract is terminated for non-payment of the renewal fee, or canceled by the consumer, provided the consumer was notified a renewal fee was due.

-2. Reporting - Responsibility.
+2. Reporting - Responsibility:

-Licensed operators shall give complete information required by Code 17-37-221 of the Pest Control Law by filing monthly reports.
+License holders operators shall give complete information required by Code 17-37-221 of the Pest Control Law by filing monthly reports.
 This information shall be filed with the Board even though it is understood that payment for the service will be made at a later date.
 In all cases where there is a question as to whether a job is completed, the criterion for a completed job shall be payment in part or in full.
-Each licensed operator shall be responsible for, or shall guarantee for at least one year, all representations, provisions, declarations, work or services called for by the contract, form 905 and the diagram of the property or by Letters of Clearance.
+Each licensed operator license holder shall be responsible for, or shall guarantee for at least one year, all representations, provisions, declarations, work or services called for by the contract, form 905 and the diagram of the property or by Letters of Clearance.